mauricechiodo/eim-case-studies/course/finance/cdos/2cdogaussian/page4/index.md

 **[Insert Video with containing the information below]**

 There was one main limitation in Li's work: in practical applications, no analytical solution could be found, so computationally-intensive Monte Carlo simulation was needed.
-This had major consequences in investment banking.
+This had major consequences for investment banking.

 In the early 2000s, new versions of CDOs became popular.
 These new versions of CDOs included 'synthetic' single-tranche CDOs, which were simply bilateral contracts between an investment bank and a client that mimicked the returns and risks of a CDO tranche (rather than consisting of a special-purpose legal vehicle that bought a pool of debt instruments).